 The allocation size also depends on the hardware architecture of your computer.
 Make sure to follow the procedure intended for your system architecture.

-PROCEDURE 17.1: ALLOCATION SIZE ON AMD64/INTEL 64
+PROCEDURE 18.1: ALLOCATION SIZE ON AMD64/INTEL 64

-1. To find out the basis value for the computer, run the following in a terminal:
+1. To find out the base value for the computer, run the following command: